Oliggo-Fiber® Inulin (Chicory Root Fiber — Cargill)

 Frequently asked questions about Oliggo-Fiber® Inulin (Chicory Root Fiber — Cargill)

-What is the recommended dosage of Oliggo-Fiber® Inulin (Chicory Root Fiber — Cargill)?
+What is the recommended dosage of Oliggo-Fiber Inulin?

-The clinically studied dose for Oliggo-Fiber® Inulin (Chicory Root Fiber — Cargill) is 5-10 g/day inulin (typical prebiotic dose; up to 20 g/day with adjustment).
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 5-10 g/day inulin (typical prebiotic dose; up to 20 g/day with adjustment) Always follow the product label and check with a healthcare provider for personal advice.

-Reported potential side effects may include: Generally well-tolerated at moderate doses.
+For most healthy adults, Oliggo-Fiber Inulin is well tolerated at studied doses.
+Reported effects can include: Generally well-tolerated at moderate doses.
 GI distress at higher doses (gas, bloating, abdominal discomfort) — common during initial fiber adjustment.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+Oliggo-Fiber Inulin is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: All oral medications — fiber may modestly reduce absorption; separate by 1-2 hours.
+Possible interactions include: All oral medications — fiber may modestly reduce absorption; separate by 1-2 hours.
 Pregnancy — generally safe at moderate doses.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.